spiffe/spiffe/standards/SPIFFE_Broker_API.md

     google.protobuf.Any reference = 1;
 }

-// The WorkloadPIDReference message conveys a process id reference of a workload. message WorkloadPIDReference {
+// The WorkloadPIDReference message conveys a process id reference of a workload
+// running in the same environment. message WorkloadPIDReference {
     // Required.
+The process id of the workload.
+MUST be a positive integer.
+    // For workloads running inside container runtimes that maintain a separate
+    // sandbox (e.g. the `pause` container in containerd or CRI-O), this MUST
-The process id of the workload. int32 pid = 1;
+    // be the PID of the workload's own process, not the sandbox PID. int32 pid = 1;
 }